3w3rt0n/ServerIoTPython/README.md

-# Projeto de IoT com Node.js
+# Projeto de um servidor de aplicação web com Python para IoT

 You can use the [editor on GitHub](https://github.com/3w3rt0n/ServerNodeJSIoT/edit/master/README.md) to maintain and preview the content for your website in Markdown files.